olulesi/sei-project-4/README.md

 <img src="images/Screenshot 2021-02-19 at 01.44.16.png">

 For the case of our project, we had the NavBar at the top of every page component, not above the switch router in the App.js file.
-This is because the nav bar on the kanban view page is completely different to the navbar on any other page due to the features of working on a project such as adding members search bar, project name and project members.
+This is because the navbar on the kanban view page is completely different to the navbar on any other page due to the features of working on a project such as adding members search bar, project name and project members.

 ```
  return (